CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: PeopleImages - Yuri A | Shutterstock

 Many new parents opt for combination-feeding (aka giving baby both breast milk and formula).
 It’s a great path for those who can’t exclusively breastfeed, but still want to give baby the benefits of breast milk.
 If this is you, you’ve likely considered mixing breast milk and formula in the same bottle.
-But it’s possible you’ve also wondered: Can you mix breast milk and formula safely?
-Experts say you can, but there are a few important considerations to keep top of mind.
-Read on for everything you need to know about how to mix breast milk and formula.
+While this is generally safe, not all experts advise it.
+However, it’s still possible to safely mix breast milk and formula in baby’s diet.
+Read on for everything you need to know.

 Can You Mix Breast Milk and Formula in the Same Bottle?